barsoom/pipeline/README.md

 ### Build status API

-[Example client for circleci](examples/build_reporting_client_for_circleci.sh) (just a wrapper around curl, can easily be adapted for other CI tools as well)
+[Example client for CircleCI](examples/build_reporting_client_for_circleci.sh) (just a wrapper around curl, can easily be adapted for other CI tools as well).

-Build status are reported to `/api/build_status` as a POST with the following attributes:
+Build status is reported to `/api/build_status` as a POST with the following attributes:

 * *token*: The api token.
 * *name*: The name of the build (e.g. `foo_tests` or `foo_deploy`).
 The app assumes that each build has a unique name.
 You use mappings configured for each project to display short names as in the screenshot.